 - Manual payroll systems (2020 and later Forms W-4)

 - Manual payroll systems (2019 and earlier Forms W-4)

-Keep in mind that the wage bracket method tables only give tax rates for employees who earn up to around $100,000 annually.
+The wage bracket method tables only give tax rates for employees earning up to around $100,000 annually.
 If you’re using a 2019 or earlier Form W-4 and the employee claimed more than 10 allowances, you also cannot use the wage bracket method.

 The percentage method is a little different.
 Like the wage bracket method, there is a range that an employee’s wages can fall under.
-But unlike the wage bracket method, there is both a flat dollar amount as well as a percentage calculation to add together.
+But unlike the wage bracket method, there is a flat dollar amount and a percentage calculation to add together.